18 New Travel Trends For 2025

 Rustic Pathways students go white water rafting in Costa Rica.
 Credit: Rustic Pathways

-The United States: Amid turmoil in the Middle East and elsewhere, more U.S. citizens are looking for travel opportunities in their own country.
+United States: Amid turmoil in the Middle East and elsewhere, more U.S. citizens are looking for travel opportunities in their own country.
 This has helped the tourism sectors in popular states like Hawaii and Alaska.
-These states are expected to fare well in 2025 since they offer so many things people are looking for now.
+These states are expected to fare well in 2025 since they offer so many experiences people are looking for now.
 This includes nature, adventure, and innumerable sites off the beaten trail.

 About the Author